softwareengineer1/YourFriendlyDNS/README.md

 1. Recursion flag now set, which eliminates the 'recursion requested but not available' warning from dig
 2. Responding to NXDOMAIN immediately with injected ip / custom ip instead of delaying at all...
 (I'm interpreting NXDOMAIN response code now, to respond immediately to it)
-3. Using the DNS_HEADER structure now when producing answer responses instead of manual offsets with constants
+3. Using the DNS_HEADER structure now when producing answer responses instead of manual offsets with constants ->1.1.5 is a beautiful version, I feel like everything is working correctly now.

 {Version 1.1.4}
 [Bugfix release]